Practical Nursing

 The health sciences programs have additional admission requirements including background checks, health records and training requirements.
 Please review these requirements for program admission.

-Students may transfer into the freshman year only after transcript review, space availability and director of nursing approval.
-All nursing students are required to attend a program orientation prior to entrance into the program.
-Notification of dates and times will occur after acceptance to the Nursing program.
-In addition, the following requirements must be satisfied prior to term one of the NICC Nursing program.
+All nursing students are required to complete a program orientation prior to entrance into the program.
+Online orientation information will be sent to students after acceptance to the Nursing program.
+In addition, students must participate in the mandatory Introduction to Nursing Concepts orientation, which is in term one of the Nursing program and is the first clinical course.

 View a sample schedule for this program of study.